Miami: Politics

 For much of the 20th century, Miami and its surrounding area, Miami-Dade County, were solidly Democratic, reflecting the city's diverse population and liberal political leanings.
 However, in recent election cycles, a notable shift has occurred.
 The 2020 presidential election marked a turning point, with Trump making substantial gains among Hispanic voters, especially within the Cuban-American community.
 This shift was reflected in Miami-Dade County, where Trump only lost the county by seven points and lost the city by 19 points, a 21-point shift to the right from 2016.
 Then in the 2022 Florida gubernatorial election, Ron DeSantis won the county for the first time for a Republican candidate since 2002 and only lost the city of Miami by one-and-a-half points.
-That trend continued in the 2024 presidential election in Florida, with Trump winning the county by eleven points, a rare occurrence for a Republican presidential candidate.
+That trend continued in the 2024 presidential election in Florida, with Trump winning the county by eleven points and losing the city by less than a point, a rare occurrence for a Republican presidential candidate.
 This was the first time a Republican candidate had won Miami-Dade County since 1988, a major political transformation in what had traditionally been a Democratic stronghold.
+Trump came within 1,000 votes of flipping the city of Miami.

+In the 1970s and 1980s, the Non-Group had a dominant influence on local government affairs.